Face masks are shifting from a precautionary measure to a necessity. Here are some that will both offer protection and help a good cause.

 For people looking to get a mask, the following companies are not only selling reusable, fashionable masks, but are also making donations to good causes in the process.
 All of the masks on this list are non-medical grade.

-This three-pack of reusable masks are machine washable and come in black, heather grey, and charcoal.
+This five-pack of reusable masks are machine washable and come in black and grey.
 For every pack sold, Everlane will donate 10% of sales to the ACLU.
-So far, the company has donated more than $600,000.$28 at Everlane
+So far, the company has donated more than $600,000.$25 at Everlane

 Caraa is also stepping into the face mask industry, featuring an assortment of pastel-colored reusable masks.
 Customers have the option to purchase five, 50, or 200 masks.
 For every mask bought, Caraa will "match your purchase with a donation to relief efforts."$25 at Caraa